 If you have any questions or would like to have a talk with someone about praying please fill in the contact form below.
 There’s a lot of information about prayer on the Church of England website too.

-If you have a particular prayer request contact Teresa using the contact form below and we will pray for you during our daily and weekly services.
+If you have a particular prayer request contact Fr David using the contact form below and we will pray for you during our daily and weekly services.
 It’s fine not to use names if you are requesting prayer for a particular person or situation.
 After all, God knows who you are concerned about.

 Some well known prayers

 Some well known prayers: The Lord’s Prayer; The Prayer of St Francis; Prayer for peace of mind

 The Lord’s Prayer